Sam-eer/SMSApp/README.md

 app.zip- contains app folder of android studio project others.zip- contains the rest of the files of studio project

-Extract both zip files in same folder with main folder name as SMSApp to import this project in Android studio
+Extract both zip files in same folder with main folder name as SMSApp2 to import this project in Android studio